ryanaustincarlson/wall-app/README.md

 angularjs app (found in `bricks/static/bricks/test/spec`).
 To run both of these tests, execute `./run_tests.sh`

 To start the server, run `python manage.py runserver`.
+Note that you may have to run `python manage.py migrate` first.

 That should be it.
 Happy wall-ing!